Modules available in Michaelmas Term:

 Core lectures are supplemented by case studies given by outside experts on policy and conservation practice.
 There is also a field trip, a careers session, a class debate and a guided tour round various conservation organisations based in the David Attenborough Building.

-ZM5 Evolution and behaviour: Genes and individuals
+ZM5 Evolution and behaviour: genes and individuals

 Module Organiser: Professor Nick Mundy